 Brain Pathology and Oncology Research

 Pathology is the knowledge of disease or damage causes and effects.
 Pathology highlights disease elements: source, growth methods (pathogenesis), structural cell changes and alterations result.
 Oncology teaches neoplasms of the backbone and brains, most of which are very frightful and life-threatening (astrocytoma, glioma, glioblastoma multiform, ependymoma, pontine glioma, and brain stem tumours are among the most examples of these).
-Glioma of brainstem and pons, multiform Glioblastoma and high-grade (highly anaplastic) Astrocytoma are among the worst among malignant cancers of the brain.
+Glioma of brainstem and pons, multiform Glioblastoma and high-grade (highly anaplastic) Astrocytoma are among the worst among malignant cancers of the brain

 Related Conference of Brain Pathology and Oncology Research